virajbhutada/Telecom-Customer-Churn-Prediction/README.md

 # Telecom Customer Churn Prediction
-Predict and prevent customer churn in the telecom industry with this project.
-Leverage advanced analytics and machine learning on a diverse dataset to build a robust classification model.
-Clone the repository, explore insights, and enhance customer retention strategies.
+Predicting customer churn in the telecommunications industry is crucial for companies to retain customers and improve overall profitability.
+This repository contains a predictive model for identifying customers at risk of churn, along with tools and resources for analyzing churn patterns and implementing strategies to mitigate customer attrition.

 ---